AdrianGonz97/refined-cf-pages-action/README.md

 ### Enabling PR Previews from Forks

 If your site _does not_ use/have any runtime secrets in your **preview environment on Cloudflare**, then it should be fine to use as-is.
-We use this method in [shadcn-svelte](https://github.com/huntabyte/shadcn-svelte) and its implementation can be found in this [workflow file](https://github.com/huntabyte/shadcn-svelte/blob/main/.github/workflows).
+We use this method in [shadcn-svelte](https://github.com/huntabyte/shadcn-svelte) and its implementation can be found [here](https://github.com/huntabyte/shadcn-svelte/blob/main/.github/workflows).

 <details><summary>Example: Preview Deployment with <b>NO RUNTIME/BUILD-TIME SECRETS</b></summary>
 <p>